buddydev/bp-profile-completion/readme.txt

 4. Error message for required profile cover screenshot-4.png

 == Changelog ==

+= 1.0.2 =
+* Avoid testing on activation.
+Helps with redirection.

 = 1.0.1 =
 * Introduce new filters to the plugin for developers end.